-Understand the debate about the effectiveness of Harold Wilson as PM.
+Thatcher and the end of consensus, 1979-97 Britain's position in the World, 1951-97 Understand the debate about the effectiveness of Harold Wilson as PM.
 Know how successful Labour economic policies were.
 Know how successfully Labour dealt with industrial relations.
 Know why the Conservatives won the 1970 election.
 Know how successful Heath was as PM.
-Know how Wilson and Callaghan tried to deal with the problems faced by the UK, 1974-79 devaluation; Treasury; closed shop; white collar worker; shadow cabinet; strike; pickets; U-turn; referendum; budget; IMF; Thatcher and the end of consensus, 1979-97 Curriculum goals: Students will understand why Thatcher's legacy is so divisive.
+Know how Wilson and Callaghan tried to deal with the problems faced by the UK, 1974-79 Curriculum goals: Students will understand why Thatcher's legacy is so divisive.
 Students will: Know why Thatcher won 3 elections.
-Understand the controversy over Thatcher's economic and social policies.
 Know how Thatcher dealt with industrial relations.
+Know how Thatcher dealt with industrial relations.
 Know why Thatcher resigned in 1990.
 Understand why the Conservatives lost so badly under Major in 1997.
-Consensus; landslide; interest rates; tenants; council house; incentives; monetarism; indirect taxation; VAT; manufacturing output; privatisation; consumers; stock market; subsidy; ballot; sympathy strike; cabinot; (weth and (dries') Britain's position in the World, 1951-97 Curriculum goals: Students will understand how British governments dealt with the transition from Empire to Commonwealth, and the loss of great power status.
+Curriculum goals: Students will understand how British governments dealt with the transition from Empire to Commonwealth, and the loss of great power status.
 Students will: Know how Britain responded to crises including Korea, Suez, the Falklands and Iraq.
 Understand the relationship between the UK and USA.
-Know the nature of relations with the USSR.
 Know about the influence of the UN on Britain's overseas policy.
 Know why Britain's relationship with Europe was controversial.
-Understand the debate over the nuclear deterrent.
-Understand the problems associated with de-colonisation. cabinet; 'wets and 'dries'; by-election; Eurosceptic; Boycott; United Nations; Commonwealth; NATO; Middle East; imperialist; UN Security Council; special relationship; national sovereignty; ECSC; Maastricht Treaty; CND; nationalism; apartheid;
+Understand the goblems associated with de-colonisation. devaluation; Treasury; closed shop; white collar worker; shadow cabinet; strike; pickets; U-turn; referendum; budget; IMF; Consensus; landslide; interest rates; tenants; council house; incentives; monetarism; indirect taxation; VAT; manufacturing output; privatisation; consumers; stock market; subsidy; ballot; sympathy strike; cabinet; 'wets and 'dries'; by-election; Eurosceptic; Boycott; United Nations; Commonwealth; NATO; Middle East; imperialist; UN Security Council; special relationship; national sovereignty; ECSC; Maastricht Treaty; CND; nationalism; apartheid;

 Subject: History Subject Leader: Gary Ward Year Group: 12 SPRING TERM Торіс Key Learning Points Key Vocabulary Assessments Democracy to Dictatorship, Germany 1919-1963 The establishment and development of the Weimar Republic 1919-1933 Curriculum goals: Students will understand the difficulties faced by Germany's new democratic government and their attempted solutions.
 Students will: Understand the economic, social and political impacts of the First World War on Germany.
 Know the impact of the Treaty of Versailles.
 Know about the Weimar Constitution and resulting coalition governments.
 Know about left-wing and right-wing revolts.
 Know about the Occupation of the Ruhr and hyperinflation.
 Know about Stresemann and the 'Golden Years', including the Dawes Plan and Young Plan.
 Understand the impact of the Great Depression on elections after 1928.
-Understand the impact of Hiller and Nazi propaganda.
+Understand the impact of Hitler and Nazi propaganda.
 Understand the role of Papen and Schleicher and 'backstairs intrigue'.
-Know about Hiller's appointment as Chancellor.
+Know about Hitler's appointment as Chancellor.
 Constitution; Treaty of Versailles; Nationalist; Communist; Socialist; Democracy; putsch; National Socialist; progressive; liberal; traditional elite; Great Depression; intrigue; Knowledge tests as starters and lesson reviews.
 Exam-style tests at the end of each section.
 The establishment of the Nazi Dictatorship and its domestic policies 1933-1939 Curriculum goals: Students will understand how Hitler became a dictator, and how life changed for the German people.
 Students will: Know how Hitler consolidated his power by August 1934, including the Reichstag Fire, Enabling Act, Gleichschaltung, one-party state, Night of the Long Knives, army oath of loyalty and death of Hindenberg.
 Understand the Nazi system of government.
 Know about censorship and propaganda.
 Know about the machinery of terror including Gestapo, courts, camps and SS.
 Know about Nazi religious policies.
 Know about Nazi economic policies including Schact's 'New Plan' and Goring's 'Four-Year Plan', public works, conscription and autarky, German Labour Front and Strength Through Joy.
 Dictatorship; consolidation; autarky; conscription; censorship, propaganda, hearts and minds;